voidfiles/ci-presentation/presentation.md

 An example: Feature Delivery

 <div class='notes'>
-Let's take a very common task in most development enviornment the delivery of a feature.
+Let's take a common task in most development enviornment the delivery of a feature.

 Let's say we want our feature to be a success, and we don't want to risk failure.
 We are going to do everything we can possible do to ensure success.